-- The reference designs support monitoring network activity, with a focus on monitoring authentication
+The reference designs support monitoring network activity, with a focus on monitoring authentication attempts.
+Event log information is correlated with the reference designs' network architectures to make the following determinations:

-attempts.
-Event log information is correlated with the reference designs network architectures to make
+- total authentication attempts

-the following determinations:
+- successful login attempts

-- 751 total authentication attempts
+- unsuccessful login attempts

-- 752 successful login attempts
+6.4.2 ID.RA-4: Potential Business Impacts and Likelihoods Are Identified

-- 753 unsuccessful login attempts
+The example implementations track the transaction dollar-purchase amount to determine whether U2F authentication is needed.
+If the purchase amount meets or exceeds the threshold dollar amount, then U2F authentication is activated.

-754 6.4.2 ID.RA-4: Potential Business Impacts and Likelihoods Are Identified
+The risk assessment function of the example implementations enables the online retailer to identify shopping experience attributes that are likely to create business impact.
+These attributes include the cost of items in the shopping cart and could also use the attributes and potential workflow discussed in Section 5.3 or the capabilities that the risk engine provides.

-- The example implementations track the amount of the transaction dollar purchase amount to - determine whether U2F authentication is needed.
-If the purchase amount meets or exceeds the threshold dollar amount, then U2F authentication is activated. - 758 The risk assessment function of the example implementations enables the online retailer to identify - shopping experience attributes that are likely to create business impact.
-These attributes include the - cost of items in the shopping cart and could also use the attributes and potential workflow discussed in - 761 Section 5.3, or the capabilities that the risk engine provides. - 762 The information gained from the shopping cart's dollar-amount attribute is used to determine when an - 763 organization would elect to employ a U2F authentication device request for a shopping session.
+The information gained from the shopping cart's dollar-amount attribute is used to determine when an organization would elect to employ a U2F authentication device request for a shopping session.

-6.4.3 ID.RA-5: Threats, Vulnerabilities, Likelihoods, and Impacts Are Used toDetermine Risk
+6.4.3 ID.RA-5: Threats, Vulnerabilities, Likelihoods, and Impacts Are Used to Determine Risk